rroethle7474/brewer-predictor-ui/brewers-prediction-work-items.md

 ---

-### 2. Home Page - Pre-Deadline Layout (WI-002)
+### 2. Home Page - Main Home Layout - Banner, Form, Leaderboard (WI-002)
 **Description:** Implement the home page layout as it will appear before the prediction submission deadline.
 **Tasks:**
+- [] - Added banner indicating prediction deadline (this will be hardcoded within the component)
-- Create prediction submission form with validation
+- [] - Create prediction submission form with validation (first name, last name, wins).
+Disable prediction form after deadline
-- Implement form submission functionality to backend
+- [] - Implement form submission functionality to backend (use API Endpoint) - for now use https://localhost:7226/api for the base url.
-- Design masked leaderboard that only shows user's own prediction after submission
+- [] - set up base api hook or lib function class to implement.
+Please see backend-development-plan.md for details.
+- [] - Create full leaderboard component showing all predictions.
+Ensure leaderboard is sortable and has clear visual hierarchy
-- Add notification system for successful submissions
+- [] - Add notification system for successful submissions (toastr notifications or something similar and native to React/Tailwind)
-- Implement duplicate entry prevention (first/last name combination)
+- [] - Handle duplicate entry error message returned from api (see backend-development-plan.md for details about the exception returned)
+- [] - Handle other error messages returned from api

 **Acceptance Criteria:**
 - Users can submit predictions via a clean, intuitive form
-- Form validates input (ensuring prediction is within reasonable range)
-- After submission, only user's own prediction is visible in leaderboard
 - Users cannot submit multiple predictions with same name combination
 - Submission status is clearly communicated to user
 ---

-### 3. Home Page - Post-Deadline Layout (WI-003)
-**Description:** Implement the home page layout as it will appear after the prediction submission deadline has passed.
-**Tasks:**
-- Create full leaderboard component showing all approved predictions
-- Implement ranking algorithm based on proximity to projected pace
-- Ensure leaderboard is sortable and has clear visual hierarchy
-- Add visual indicators for winning/close predictions
-- Disable prediction form after deadline

-**Acceptance Criteria:**
-- Complete leaderboard displays all approved predictions
-- Predictions are ranked by accuracy relative to projected pace
-- Leaderboard is visually clear and responsive on all devices
-- Submission form is replaced with appropriate messaging

----

-### 4. Game Results Display Section (WI-004)
+### 3. Game Results Display Section (WI-004)
 **Description:** Create the section displaying previous game results or upcoming/current game information.
 **Tasks:**
 - Implement API integration with MLB data source